martinjuarez77/PopularMovies-Udacity/README.md

 **Setup**

-Add your themoviedb.com API_KEY in MainActivity class.
+Add your themoviedb.com API_KEY in the file /res/values/strings.xml